ComradeRyn/MMS-Calculator/README.md

 - Parser.py will just check if MMS exists
 - SharingParser.py will first check if MMS exists, then will check if MMS exists with sharing

-Then run the script in the terminal with the following structure The inputs for both parsers is a directory full of CSV files or a single CSV file that represents a cost matrix All resulting output will be printed to the terminal.
+Then run the script in the terminal with the following structure:
+- The inputs for both parsers is a directory full of CSV files or a single CSV file that represents a cost matrix
+- All resulting output will be printed to the terminal.

+ex: python3 Parser.py CSVFiles/2x10